 Just be sure to use a push stick or other device that keeps your hands away from the blade.

-Combined multifunction machines for woodworking
+Combined multifunction machines for the woodworking industry

 When talking about different woodworking devices, tools, and machines, it’s worth mentioning these varieties as well.

-It’s usually designed for smaller shops due to its space-saving feature; making it convenient for woodworkers to work with only one smaller unit rather than dealing with several bigger machines.
+It’s usually designed for smaller shops due to its space-saving feature, making it convenient for woodworkers to work with only one smaller unit rather than dealing with several bigger machines.

 For example, imagine if you need to work on a table saw and require to switch to a sharper between your job.